BestTimesToVisit.com Logo

 What is the best time of year to visit Sochi?

 Sochi enjoys a subtropical climate, so the best time to visit depends on your priorities.
 For warm weather and swimming, aim for June to September.
 However, these months are peak season, so expect higher prices and more crowds.
-Shoulder seasons (May and October) offer pleasant temperatures with fewer tourists and better deals.
+Shoulder seasons (May and October) offer pleasant temperatures with fewer tourists.

 How easy is it to get around Sochi without a car?